Wednesday, April 3, 2013

 If you do it right, you should spend about an hour and a half in New Jersey, 5 hours and 15 minutes in Pennsylvania, and a little over an hour in Ohio.
 Counting rest stops, preferably at either end of Pennsylvania, and accounting for traffic in both New York and Cleveland, it should be no more than 10 hours.

 Tickets.
-The Indians are averaging only 20,677 fans per game.
-Until recently, they were dead last among the 30 MLB teams in per-game attendance, but the Oakland Athletics and Tampa Bay Rays have dropped beneath them.
+The Indians have fallen hard since beating the Yankees in the 2007 Playoffs and then blowing a 3-games-to-1 lead against the Red Sox in the ALCS.
+After that came the Bush Recession, which clobbered Ohio's economy.
+As a result, the Indians averaged only 19,797 fans per game in 2012, with only the Tampa Bay Rays averaging less, and not by much.
 This should be shocking to those of you who remember their home field, then known as Jacobs Field for the owner who got the place built, being sold out every game from 1995 to 2001.
 But it shouldn't be shocking to those of you whose memories go back further, to the days when they played at 86,000-seat Municipal Stadium, a.k.a.
 "Cavernous Cleveland Stadium," where there were often 75,000 to 80,000 people who showed up disguised as empty seats.

-However, if you don’t have tickets already, you may be out of luck: The Yankees are always the biggest draw of the year for the Indians, and the park only seats 43,429 people.
-Being a “Prime Game,” Field Boxes (lower-level infield) are $118, Lower Boxes (lower-level down the foul lines) are $73, Lower Reserved (left-field and right-field corners and right field lower level) are $65.
-View Box (first few rows of upper deck) are $49, Upper Box are $34, and Upper Reserved (pretty high up) are $20.
+Field Boxes (lower-level infield) are $52, Lower Boxes (lower-level down the foul lines) are $35, Lower Reserved (left-field and right-field corners and right field lower level) are $28.
+View Box (first few rows of upper deck) are $23, Upper Box are $21, and Upper Reserved (pretty high up) are $18.
 The Bleachers, in left field under the big scoreboard, are $10.

-Progressive Field, named for the insurance company (with TV spokesgal Flo) and called Jacobs Field from 1994 to 2008, is 7 blocks from Public Square, at 2401 Ontario Street.
+Progressive Field, named for the insurance company (with TV spokesgal Flo) and called Jacobs Field from 1994 to 2008 -- once "The Jake," it's now "The Prog" -- is 7 blocks from Public Square, at 2401 Ontario Street.
 As I said, a walkway connects Tower City Rail and the ballpark.
 Ontario Street is the 3rd base side, Carnegie Avenue the 1st base side, 9th Street the right field side, and Eagle Avenue the left field side.
 Gates A and B, including a statue of Bob Feller, are at the left field corner.
 Gate C is a the right field corner, and Gate D is behind home plate.
 Each gate features a ticket office as well as an entry point.

 The first thing that will catch your eye when you get to your seat is the big scoreboard in left field.
 The light towers are also distinctive, known as “The Toothbrushes.”
 If you’ve been to Citizens Bank Park in Philadelphia, “The Jake” is going to seem rather familiar.
 The layout is nearly identical, with the wraparound being from the left field corner around home plate, around the right field corner nearly to center field, with the bleachers in left field under a huge board.
 There's even a statue of a legendary pitcher outside left field (in Philly's case, Steve Carlton).

 Food.
-Ohio is part of Big Ten Country, where college football tailgate parties are practically a sacrament.
+Ohio -- much more than New Jersey and Maryland, which get into the conference this year -- is part of Big Ten Country, where college football tailgate parties are practically a sacrament.
 However, unlike the Tigers, White Sox and Brewers, there really isn’t a lot of great food options.
-Their “Ballpark Classics,” “Ballpark Grill,” “Cleats” and “Market Pavilion” stands have the usual fare, and there’s a Subway sandwich shop inside.
+Their “Ballpark Classics,” “Ballpark Grill,” “Cleats” and “Market Pavilion” stands have the usual fare, and there’s a Subway sandwich shop and a snow-cone cart inside.
 But you’re better off going somewhere either before or after the game and loading up.

 There was a restaurant called the New York Spaghetti House on East 9th Street, just a few steps from the ballpark, but it went out of business in 2001.
 Original owner Mario Brigotti, who died in 1998 at age 99, was a friend of another Italian Clevelander, Mario Boiardi – a.k.a.
 Chef Boyardee.

 Team History Displays.
 In their last few seasons at Cleveland Municipal Stadium, the Indians had their retired numbers on the outfield wall: 3, Earl Averill, center field 1929-39; 5, Lou Boudreau, shortstop 1938-50 and manager 1942-50; and 19, Bob Feller, pitcher 1936-56.
-Since the move to Jacobs/Progressive Field, the numbers are on a facing of the outfield stands.
+Since the move to Jacobs/Progressive Field, those numbers are on a facing of the outfield stands.
 They have been joined by 14, Larry Doby, center field 1947-58 (grew up in Paterson, New Jersey); 18, Mel Harder, pitcher 1928-47; and 21, Bob Lemon, pitcher 1946-58 (and Yankee manager 1978-79 and 1981-82).
 And, of course, Jackie Robinson’s universally-retired Number 42 is up there as well.
 All of their honorees except Harder are in the Baseball Hall of Fame.
-They have also retired a number for their fans, 455, for the number of consecutive sellouts at the park from 1995 to 2001 (a record since topped by the Boston Red Sox in 2008, their streak is ongoing).
+They have also retired a number for their fans, 455, for the number of consecutive sellouts at the park from 1995 to 2001 (a record since topped by the Boston Red Sox in 2008, and while their streak is now approaching 800, they expect it to end this year, since the Sox stink).

 In center field, the Indians have a “Monument Park” setup, called Heritage Park.
 Unlike the Yankees, who have a rather exclusive list, the team honors the 100 Greatest Indians, as chosen in a 2001 poll for the team’s 100th Anniversary.